strapi/documentation/docusaurus/docs/user-docs/content-type-builder/managing-content-types.md

 - Next to the name and optional description of the content-type or component, an ![Edit icon](/img/assets/icons/v5/Pencil.svg) **Edit** button <ScreenshotNumberReference number="1" /> allows to access the [basic settings](#editing-content-type-or-component-settings) of the content-type or component.
 - In the top right corner:
-  - the **Add new field** and **Save** buttons <ScreenshotNumberReference number="2" /> allow to respectively add another field to the content-type or component (see [Configuring fields for content-types](/user-docs/content-type-builder/configuring-fields-content-type)), or save any ongoing modification.
+  - the **Add new/another field** and **Save** buttons <ScreenshotNumberReference number="2" /> allow to respectively add another field to the content-type or component (see [Configuring fields for content-types](/user-docs/content-type-builder/configuring-fields-content-type)), or save any ongoing modification.
   - the **Configure the view** button allows to access the view configuration interface (see [Configuring the edit view](/user-docs/content-manager/configuring-view-of-content-type#configuring-the-edit-view))
 - Below the previous editing options, a table <ScreenshotNumberReference number="3" /> lists all the fields created and configured for the content-type or component.
 From the fields table, it is possible to:
   - Click on the edit button ![Edit icon](/img/assets/icons/v5/Pencil.svg) to edit a field